ben1sheff/ben1sheff.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I have done a mix of hardware and software projects over the years.
+While most of my research work is in my main CV, other projects involving designing, machining, or coding various things are included here.
       filters:
         folders:
           - project